Ayn-AI/Android-SDK-Docs/source/includes/_verify_api.md

 	}
 ```

-In order to verify a user, currently we need to connect to our API to run the complex facial matching.
+In order to verify a user, currently we need to connect to our API to run the facial matching.

 To do this you can do either of the following: